kana800/ml_selfstudy/_book/book_1/exercise_4.11.md

     we cant do this with only one stack in constant time, if there another stack to store minimum this will be possible.

-46. > You are given `12` coins.
-One of them is heavier or lighter than the rest.
-Identify this coin in just three weighings.